-360 waves is a hairstyle worn by African American men and is one that’s been around for decades.
+360 waves is a hairstyle worn by Black men that’s been around for decades.
 In case you’re wondering, it gets its name from the circular wave pattern that naturally forms and spirals out from the cowlick over time.

 If you’ve got super short, curly hair from the root, you can definitely achieve this look, as long as you’ve got the patience—and a few key tools.
 Previously referred to by some as “brush waves” because of how you get them to form around the head (spoiler: a lot of brushing), 360 waves have now become a popular hairdo choice for a lot of African American guys.
 We completely agree: They’re a cool, professional way to embrace your natural texture while giving your ’do a stylish spin.
 Read on to try out this oldie but goodie:

 How to Get 360 Waves